 - Ideal grammar, spelling and punctuation practice for SATs and the Year 1 Phonics Check

 We have found this tool to be highly effective in raising standards across the school in reading and phonics and this year are looking to see an improvement in SPAG (spelling Punctuation and grammar).
-The Grammar and Spelling Bug gives teachers all the tools they need to deliver the grammar and spelling requirements of the new Primary English curriculum.
+The Grammar and Spelling Bug gives teachers all the tools they need to deliver the grammar and spelling requirements of the new Primary English curriculum supplemented by Babcock resources for No-nonsense Spelling and No-nonsense Grammar.
 With comprehensive lesson plans and assessments available at the click of a button.
 What’s more, the children love practising their newly acquired skills over and over with exciting, time-travel themed games.
 Again all of these resources can be accessed in the home.

 Home Learning Resources